MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex00_Lab_Setup.md

     >**Note:** Be sure to update ZZZZZZ.
 ZZZZZZ is your unique tenant ID provided by your lab hosting provider.

-1. Login with the MOD Administrator username and password provided by your lab hosting provider.
+1. Sign in with the MOD Administrator username and password provided by your lab hosting provider.

 1. To enable information barriers in SharePoint and OneDrive, run the following command: